cszhangtao/cszhangtao.github.io/_pages/about.md

 Mining Software Repositories
 ------
-> *"Tend to utilize information retrieval and machine learning technologies to mine meaningful information from software artifacts to help software developers increase the efficiency of software production."*
+> *"Our group is dedicated to mine meaningful information from software artifacts such as user reviews by utilizing information retrieval and AI technologies to help software developers increase the efficiency of software development, testing, and maintenance."*

 1. STRE: An Automated Approach to Suggesting App Developers When to Stop Reading Reviews ([TSE'23](https://ieeexplore.ieee.org/document/10149402))
 2. Where2Change: Change Request Localization for App Reviews ([TSE'21](https://ieeexplore.ieee.org/document/8924692))